Fortress of Solitude

 It feels like superheroes have been with us since the dawn of time; however, the first person to use this term wasn’t a biblical figure wielding the sword of the archangel or a caveman who fought off lethal creatures with a mystical club.
 Nor was the hero someone whom DC, Marvel, or Fawcett Comics introduced in their pages during the golden age of comics.
 In fact, the honour of being considered the first superhero is commonly attributed to the wrong individual.

-No, it isn’t Doc Savage
+No, The First Superhero Isn’t Doc Savage

 While Clark Savage Jr., aka Doc Savage, is often referred to as the first superhero, it’s not technically accurate.
 Created by Henry W. Ralston, John L. Nanovic, and Lester Dent, Savage started off as a pulp hero in literature debuting in 1933’s Doc Savage Magazine #1.
 Traditionally, Savage has all the hallmarks of a superhero as he trains his mind and body to the peak of the human condition, fights against rogues, and goes on more adventures than Indiana Jones has in a week of his existence.

-Eventually, the character moved into the comic book sphere in 1940 and received his own series titled Doc Savage Comics.
 In 2016, filmmaker Shane Black told Thrillist that he was interested in making a live-action film with Dwayne Johnson as Doc Savage; however, Johnson was busy with other projects.
-The film never materialised, and it was revealed by Deadline in 2020 that the Man of Bronze would be hitting the small screen – that, too, has yet to materialise.
+The film never materialised.

 Not many people realise how long Dick Tracy has been around, with most fans remembering the outstanding and underrated 1990 film that starred Warren Beatty as the titular character and featured the likes of Al Pacino, Madonna, and Dustin Hoffman as supporting characters.
 The tough-as-nails detective with a rogues’ gallery to rival Batman was created by Chester Gould in 1931 and made his debut as a comic strip in the Detroit Mirror.